WangbrosLouie/MySchoolStuff/listeningmusics/ReadMe.txt

 Don't Steal My Songs!

+NOTE: this is outdated my songs are kaneko1 kaneko2 kittacatmeow kittheme muahaha ponger & too much stuff n stuff all other songs are either covers i made of songs not by me or just other songs by people who are not me. basically credit me please when using my songs if you choose to credit someone and if you use a cover or an other song credit the original authors before me cause its their songs

 Note: This does not apply to "Azure Temple.mid", "Armored Sensui.mid", "untitled.opus" and "يا طارشي.mid"; those songs are not mine.

 By putting my songs here on my repo, I am allowing you to download and listen to them for free.